 The Jeju Canola flower signals the start of spring, you will see fields upon fields of this beautiful yellow flower.
 There is also a very famous festival, the Jeju Canola Flower Festival, which is held from the 7-15 April 2018, with various activities like parades, performances, cooking completions, food booths and much more.

 We visited in March and I believe the best time to enjoy this beautiful island is during the summer months when the beaches are open and there is much more activity.
-As mentioned earlier, we were only there for a short time, six hours to be more precise, and there are so many other sights to see in the southern and western parts of the island.
+As mentioned earlier, we were only there for a short time, six hours to be precise, and there are so many other the things to do on Jeju Island, in the southern and western parts.
 Here is a map with all the attractions available.
 Jeju_Tour_Map_English

-What makes you want to visit Jeju?
+What makes you want to visit Jeju Island?
 What are some of the activities that interest you?
 Would love to hear all about it so go ahead and share in the comments below!

 Related: Seoul: 18 Things To Do